 Members are allowed to borrow the following year’s points as well.
 Once the points are borrowed, though, they can’t go back.

 Here’s an example of how this might help.
-A member with 200 points can not use them and bank 200 points in 2020 for use in 2021.
-The member can also borrow their 2022 points.
-With some strategic planning, this allows the member to use more than 200 points for a special vacation in 2021.
+A member with 200 points can choose to not use them and bank 200 points in 2021 for use in 2022.
+The member can also borrow their 2023 points.
+With some strategic planning, this allows the member to use more than 200 points for a special vacation in 2022.
 Of course that sacrifices using some (or all) of the points in other years.
 (Please note, DVC has placed some restrictions on the percentage of points available for banking and borrowing – make sure you check your individual membership for options).

 Cost of Ownership

 Currently the price per point for new members varies.
 Currently, the resorts being offered directly by Disney are Aulani and the Riviera Resort.
 Ownership costs $193 per point at Aulani, $195 at the Riviera, and generally you must buy at least 100 points to start.

 Remember this is a real estate contract.
 That means there may still be closing costs associated with such a contract.
 There is also the ability to have a loan through DVC for the purchase price.